History of Christian theology: Postmodern Christianity

 Postmodern theology seeks to respond to the challenges of post modern and deconstructionist thought, and has included the death of God movement, process theology, feminist theology and Queer Theology and most importantly neo-orthodox theology.
 Karl Barth, Rudolf Bultmann and Reinhold Niebuhr were neo-orthodoxies main representatives.
 In particular Barth labeled his theology "dialectical theology", a reference to existentialism.

 The predominance of Classic Liberalism resulted in many reactionary movements amongst conservative believers.
 Evangelical theology, Pentecostal or renewal theology and fundamentalist theology, often combined with dispensationalism, all moved from the fringe into the academy.
 Marxism stimulated the significant rise of Liberation theology which can be interpreted as a rejection of academic theology that fails to challenge the establishment and help the poor.

-From the late 19th century to the early twentieth groups established themselves that derived many of their beliefs from Protestant evangelical groups but significantly differed in doctrine.
+From the late 19th century to the early 20th century, groups established themselves that derived many of their beliefs from Protestant evangelical groups but significantly differed in doctrine.
 These include the Jehovah's Witnesses, the Latter Day Saints and many so called "cults".
 Many of these groups use the Protestant version of the Bible and typically interpret it in a fundamentalist fashion, adding, however, special prophecy or scriptures, and typically denying the trinity and the full deity of Jesus Christ.

 Ecumenical Theology sought to discover a common consensus on theological matters that could bring the many Christian denominations together.
 As a movement it was successful in helping to provide a basis for the establishment of the World Council of Churches and for some reconciliation between more established denominations.
 But ecumenical theology was nearly always the concern of liberal theologians, often Protestant ones.
 The movement for ecumenism was opposed especially by fundamentalists and viewed as flawed by many neo-orthodox theologians.